Sign up to the Norman Way’s email newsletter here.

 Why did the Normans come to Ireland?

-In 1169, Diarmuid McMurrough, the ousted ruler of a kingdom in Ireland called Leinster, brought Norman knights here to help him wrestle back his kingdom from his enemies.
-These Norman forces first set foot on Irish soil at Bannow Bay here in Wexford.
+In 1169, Diarmuid McMurrough, the deposed Irish king of Leinster, brought Norman knights here to help him regain his kingdom.
+Those Norman forces first set foot on Irish soil at Bannow Bay on the south coast of Wexford.